Varun0157/language-models/README.md

 ```
 Optionally add `--batch_size`, `--epochs`, `--sent_len`.

-Some additional data can be found [here](https://drive.google.com/drive/folders/1ksRhdfaXNlQeUQaZz2e52wWdB12NVzXU?usp=sharing).

 ## model details
-We use `torchtext` for the embeddings.
-The models themselves are defined as below.
+In the assignment, `torchtext` was used for the word embeddings.
+The [report](./docs/report.pdf) was written with these embeddings.

+Since it is now deprecated, the models now use `glove` embeddings.

 For additional details and hyperparameter analysis and tuning, check out [the report](./docs/report.pdf).